fatmanur38/fatmanur38/README.md

 ## 👋 Hi!
 I'm Fatmanur Ergen

 - 👀 I have a strong interest in the world of software development.
-- 🌱 Recently, I've been focusing on improving my skills in JavaScript, C, and Next.js.
+- 🌱 Recently, I've been focusing on improving my skills in JavaScript, C, C#, Next.js and React Native.
 - 💼 You can follow my projects and learning journey here on GitHub.

 ### 📫 Feel free to reach out to me: